Skip to content

 • Tax Calculations - The assessor determines the taxes owed based on tax rates and the assessed value.

-• Notification - The assessor notifies the property owner of the market value, assessed value, assessment rate, and the taxes owed.
+• Notification - The assessor notifies the property owner of the market value, assessed value, assessment rate, and taxes owed.

 • Appealing - The property owner can appeal the assessor's report if they deem it unfair.